MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Introduction

-Our contributions are listed as follows: \begin{itemize}[leftmargin=*] \item We introduce \ours, a comprehensive and challenging materials science reasoning benchmark comprising 1340 expert-curated questions from college-level textbooks across essential subdisciplines, featuring a structured taxonomy of 6 primary fields and 31 sub-fields, three-tier difficulty classification, detailed solutions for 944 questions, and 315 questions with visual contexts for multimodal reasoning evaluation. \item We benchmark SOTA LLMs, including six thinking models and five non-thinking models.
-Additionally, we enhance the non-thinking models with three popular reasoning methods.
-This provides the most comprehensive evaluation and comparison of reasoning capabilities in materials science across different models and methods. \item We present a comprehensive multi-dimensional analysis of LLM reasoning capability across difficulty levels, reasoning efficiency, accuracy trade-offs, multimodal reasoning capabilities, and failure patterns.
-We additionally conduct a case study exploring the influence of RAG on scientific reasoning in materials science.
-This thorough evaluation establishes a foundation for future improvements in scientific reasoning models. \end{itemize}
+Our contributions are listed as follows: \begin{itemize}[leftmargin=*] \item We introduce \ours, a comprehensive and challenging materials science reasoning benchmark comprising 1340 expert-curated questions from college-level textbooks across essential subdisciplines, featuring a structured taxonomy of 6 primary fields and 31 subfields, three-tier difficulty classification, detailed solutions for 946 questions, and 315 questions with visual contexts for multimodal reasoning evaluation. \item We benchmark state-of-the-art LLMs, including six thinking models and five non-thinking models.
+Additionally, we test the non-thinking models with three popular reasoning methods.
+This provides the most comprehensive evaluation and comparison of reasoning capabilities in materials science across different models and methods. \item We present a comprehensive multi-dimensional analysis of LLM reasoning capability on \ours{}, covering difficulty-stratified performance, reasoning efficiency, efficiency-accuracy trade-offs, multimodal reasoning, and failure patterns.
+We also evaluate small language models on \ours{} to assess their ability to handle knowledge-intensive materials-science reasoning.
+This detailed evaluation provides a clearer understanding of current model limitations and offers guidance for future improvements in scientific reasoning models. \end{itemize}